Malinda Russell

-Malinda Russell (ca. 1812 – ?) was a free black woman from Tennessee who earned her living as a cook and published the first known cookbook by a black woman in the United States.
-The book is historically significant, as it shows that black Southern cooking was not solely the domain of poverty cooking, but provides evidence of a sophisticated cosmopolitan skill with complex dishes.
+Malinda Russell (ca. 1812 – ?) was a free African-American woman from Tennessee who earned her living as a cook and published the first known cookbook by an African-American woman.
+The book is historically significant, as it shows that African-American Southern cooking was not solely the domain of poverty cooking, but provides evidence of a sophisticated cosmopolitan skill with complex dishes.

 Early life

 Malinda Russell was born around 1812 in Washington County, Tennessee, and raised in Greene County.
 Little is known of her childhood, other than that her father Karon was the youngest child of her grandmother and that her mother, also named Malinda Russell, died when Russell was a child.
 Her mother, Malinda was one of the first group of slaves freed by a man from Virginia named Mr. Noddie.

-Russell attained a high level of education for the period.
+Russell was literate, a rare attainment for an African American in that period.
 In the 1830s, when Russell was around 19 years old, she traveled to Virginia with a certificate vouching for her character, written by a Doctor More.
 Her plan was to go from Lynchburg, Virginia, to Liberia.
 By the time she arrived, she was penniless, having been robbed by a fellow traveler.

 She took employment working for a Lynchburg family as a nurse and traveling companion.
 A slave woman, Fanny Steward, who had been freed by her Virginia master, taught Russell how to cook, using The Virginia House-wife written by Mary Randolph.